-In the last communication blog I gave a brief outline of the Authentic Communication Framework and the five different aspects. (you may wish to take another look at this blog : https://exploringtheshadow.co.uk/2014/04/04/how-can-we-communicate-with-authenticity-and-depth/ ).
+In my last post I gave a brief outline of the Authentic Communication Framework and the five different aspects. (you may wish to take another look at this article : https://exploringtheshadow.co.uk/2014/04/04/how-can-we-communicate-with-authenticity-and-depth/ ).

 I believe good communication requires 5 different aspects to be communicated.
 These are:

 - Facts.
 The facts of the situation that we can both agree on.

 - Fears and Fantasies.
 The thoughts, beliefs, ideas and judgements that we have about this data.

 - Feelings.
 How we feel in this situation.

 - Fortress.
 Our boundary.
 What wasn’t ok for us.